FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/nodejs_sdk/install.md

 Location:
   contractName The name of a contract [string] [required] contractAddress 20 Bytes - The address of a contract [string] [required] function The function of a contract [string] [required] parameters       The parameters(splited by a space) of a function
                                                              [array] [default value]: []]

 Options:
-  --help Display help information [boolean]
+  --help Display Help Information [Boolean]
   --version Display Version Number [boolean]
 ```